 Field Sobriety Tests Used to Establish Probable Cause

 Field sobriety tests (often referred to as FSTs) are a common tool used by the police to establish probable cause to charge someone with DUI.
-They test whether a person can follow instructions while performing physical tasks.
+FSTs are divided attention tests because they require you to balance physical tasks with mental tasks.
 There can be a number of defenses to the results of field sobriety tests, including the way that they are administered by the officer.
 Common field sobriety tests used in Virginia include:

 - Walk-and-Turn.
 This test requires a person to walk nine steps in a straight line heel-to-toe and then turn around and do it again.